Joseph Massad

 Joseph Andoni Massad (جوزيف مسعد; born 1963) is a Jordanian academic specializing in Middle Eastern studies, who serves as Professor of Modern Arab Politics and Intellectual History in the Department of Middle Eastern, South Asian, and African Studies at Columbia University.
-His academic work has focused on Palestinian, Jordanian, and Israeli nationalism.
+His academic work has focused on Palestine, Zionism, Sigmund Freud and psychoanalysis, and nationalism, identity, culture, and sexuality in the Arab world.

 Massad was born in Jordan in 1963 and is of Palestinian Christian descent.
 He received his Ph.D. in political science from Columbia University in 1998.
-He is known for his book Desiring Arabs, about representations of sexual desire in the Arab world.
+He is known for his books The Persistence of the Palestinian Question: Essays on Zionism and the Palestinians and Desiring Arabs, about representations of sexual desire in the Arab world.

 Biography

-In 1998, Massad received his doctorate in political science from Columbia University, and in the fall of 1999 he started teaching at the same institution.
+Massad received his BA and his MA from the University of New Mexico.
+In 1998, he received his doctorate in political science from Columbia University, and in the fall of 1999 he started teaching at the same institution.
 There, his views on the Israeli–Palestinian conflict and surrounding topics caused controversy.
 In 2009, he was awarded tenure at the university.
 The award was denounced by LionPAC, a pro-Israel advocacy group at Columbia.
+On 17 April 2024, Minouche Shafik, president of Columbia University, testifying before the United States House Committee on Education and the Workforce said that if it was up to her Massad would never have gotten tenure.